Postscript and Update

 Lenore died on March 25, 2017.
 I did too.
 It’s just taking me a little longer to leave my body and join her, wherever she is.

-Recently I added the category “Final Words” to this blog.
-What I have posted there is part record, part legacy, part biography – some of it is repetitious, some of it requires an editing I never got to.
-It comprises the conclusion of this blog.
+In November of 2017, 8 months after Lenore’s death and in the deep throes of grief I added the post “Final Words” and a couple of other posts to this blog.
+What I posted was part record, part legacy, part biography – some of it repetitious, some of it requiring an editing I never got to.
+At the time it was to comprise the conclusion of this blog.
+Among other things it contained a daily record of my grief which I hoped would describe the ground encountered there for others who might in some way benefit from knowing that.

-My thanks to all who have visited here and shared this place.
-It was my privilege to be with you here.
+My thanks to all who visit this blog and share this place with me.
+It is my privilege to be with you here.

 Welcome to the Cascadian Wanderer.
 My name is Bob and I live in the Oregon Cascades.
 I’m 64 years old.
 I’m one person on a planet that has 7 billion people on it.
 One thing I have learned in my time on the planet is this: what I have to say about my life, the experiences I’ve had, the wisdom and answers I’ve found and the questions I still have are all far more interesting to me than others.